gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 `MAX_CREATION_LIMIT`|Global maximum creation limit of repositories per user, `-1` means no limit.
 `PREFERRED_LICENSES`|Preferred Licenses to place at the top of the list.
 `DISABLE_HTTP_GIT`|Indicates whether or not to disable Git clone through HTTP/HTTPS.
 When disabled, users can only perform Git operations via SSH.
-`ENABLE_LOCAL_PATH_MIGRATION`|Indicates whether or not to disable migrate repository by local path.
+`ENABLE_LOCAL_PATH_MIGRATION`|Indicates whether or not to enable migrate repository by local path.
 When enabled, user still needs to be a site admin or get permission from site admin in order to use this feature.
+`ENABLE_RAW_FILE_RENDER_MODE`|Indicates whether or not to enable render when view raw file, e.g. render actual HTML page, have potential security issue.

 #### Repository - Editor (`repository.editor`)